by Texas Homesteader ~

 Hey girl, you need a napkin?
 You’ve got a little somethin’ on your face. 🙂

-6. Bring The Grass To THEM!
+6. Bring Grass To Chickens For Feed!

 Not only does it keep the soil cooler & increase the earthworm presence, but it also preserves the moisture in the soil around our veggie garden plants during those hot Texas summers.
 And it adds nutrients to boot.

 But I’ve also asked him to toss a bag of those fresh grass clippings into the chicken pen for their munching enjoyment.
 They love it and it’s fun for them to scratch through as well.

 This all keeps our hen’s diet variable and healthy.
 And a healthier diet for them means healthier eggs offered to RancherMan & me.

 - How To Teach Free-Range Chickens To Come HOME

 - Keeping Chickens Safe From Predators: Automatic Coop Door